Software Development

 Why choose them:

-Limeup has a team of 80+ middle and senior-level individuals who are proficient in advanced technologies and have a robust toolset.
+Limeup has a team of 80+ middle and senior-level specialists who are proficient in advanced technologies and have a robust toolset.
 It builds scalable, result-driven software solutions implementing data encryption methods and the latest security practices.

-You give it a concept, and it delivers the market-ready product.
-You will become its partner who sets the objectives you want it to reach for your company, and receive iterative results to ensure the project is well-handled.
+You give it a concept and it delivers the market-ready product.
+You will become its partner who sets the objectives you want it to reach for your company and receive iterative results to ensure the project is well-handled.

 Select case studies:

-• One of healthcare clients, Raccoon.Recovery ©, needed a custom platform that allows patients to receive reliable recovery plans from any location.
+• One of healthcare clients, Raccoon.Recovery ©, needed a custom platform that allowed patients to receive reliable recovery plans from any location.
 After the launch, the firm received a €700k growth grant for more innovations.

 • Discover more success stories.